Section 7: US Route 6 to NY Route 32 (Town of Woodbury)

 10.70 Cross a seasonal stream.

-11.30 Pass underneath a railroad trestle (formerly the Graham Line of the Erie Railroad, now the Metro-North Port Jervis Line) and go down the embankment to Woodbury Creek.
-After crossing the creek, the trail turns right and climbs to Route 32, which it crosses (use caution, as Route 32 is a very busy highway).
+11.30 Pass underneath a railroad trestle (formerly the Graham Line of the Erie Railroad, now the Metro-North Port Jervis Line), go down the embankment, and cross Woodbury Creek.
+Note there is no formal crossing here and the water can be deep and fast, so prepare accordingly.
+After crossing the creek, turn right and climb to Route 32, which it crosses (use caution, as Route 32 is a very busy highway).